Delete Attributes

 For a detailed explanation check out our guides on how to send Requests via Messages and Requests via RelationshipTemplates.

-When the peer receives the Request, they can accept or reject it.
+When the recipient receives the Request, they can accept or reject it.

 If they want to accept it, they must use the AcceptDeleteAttributeRequestItemParameters.